I’m not sure what started me off in pondering this almost imponderable question.

 Sorry, just being a grump.
 I know my one person rant doesn’t matter one fig, but I had to get it out of my system.

-I also know my one vote doesn’t really matter much in the greater scheme of things but if I could just influence another 500,000 to vote with me, wow, think of what we could do.
+I also have begun to believe my one vote doesn’t really matter much in the greater scheme of things but if I could just influence another 500,000 to vote with me, wow, think of what we could do.

 Maybe I should run for parliament, or not.
 I don’t think I could survive the evenings in the parliamentary bar, the free lunches, or being chauffeur driven.
 And flying first class everywhere, I just might get used to it, and the retirement fund, that’s just too much money to think about.